scrudgey/DJ2020/clearsighter.md

+if we need to fine tune dynamic culling, code can interact with culling component
+    have a flag for allow culling
+    when flag is turned on or off, reapply culling status

+fade?
+scale test?
+    number of points (grid spacing)
+    size of grid search

 * in editor mode, create grid of points, one grid Aper floor, bounded by the bounding box
 * find all static geometry roots. create a new component on them that will manage culling.
     * give each culling component a UIID